IBM/spring-boot-continuous-delivery/Readme.md

 The command above loads a Kubernetes secret into your cluster that contains information to connect to your Cloudant instance.
 The application is configured to read this secret when it is deployed.

 #### Deploy the Application
 The [manifests/deployment.yml](manifests/deployment.yml) contains the Kubernetes defition to deploy the application.
-Deploy the application:
+Deploy the application.
 ```sh
 kubectl apply -f manifests
 ```